PranithaHansika/amazonClone/README.md

        git clone https://github.com/PranithaHansika/amazonClone.git

-2.Navigate to the project folder:
+2. Navigate to the project folder:

        cd amazonClone

-3.Open index.html in your browser:
+3. Open index.html in your browser:

    You can double-click the file or run:

        start index.html     # For Windows
        open index.html      # For macOS

 🙋‍♀️ Author:

 Name: Pranitha Hansika

 GitHub: @PranithaHansika